Prag8855/aab/content/guides/pension-payments-refund.md

 **You can get a pension refund if**:[^8]

-- Your last pension payment was more than 24 months ago **and** you do not live in the European Union, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey
+- Your last pension payment was more than 24 months ago **and** you do not live in the [[European Union]], the United Kingdom, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey
 - **or** you are at least 67 years old and you made less than 60 monthly German pension payments[^1]

 If you live in the United Kingdom, there is one more condition: